 Prevent Brake Line Damage, Remove the Axle Nut

-The Next Step in Your Wheel Upgrade, Sliding the Axle Out
+The Next Step in Your Touring 21-inch Front Wheel Conversion – Sliding the Axle Out

 I’ve found that not all lifts will allow you to lower the wheel like this.
 If yours isn’t one that will allow this, that’s okay.
 An alternative is a 2×4 or a pry bar as a lever under the tire that will be able to lift the weight of the wheel off the axle and allow for easy removal.